 The only way we can continue our work is with your help.
 Dues are $100 per person annually, or $50 for students and persons with a fixed income.
 We are grateful for all levels of support and no one is turned away for lack of funds.
 Volunteer hours are welcome in lieu of payment and can be arranged with the office.
-Please make your tax-deductible contribution today securely at https://wespac.org/donate/ or by check to WESPAC, 31 Mamaroneck Ave, Suite 403, White Plains, NY 10601.
+Please make your tax-deductible contribution today via the donate button at wespac.org or by check in the enclosed envelope.
 We are asking for all dues to be received by September 30th.

-We are proud of the role we continue to play as a hub for grassroots organizing with a mission to strengthen movement building in the promotion of human rights and self-determination for all communities.
-We need your support to make this cherished community institution stronger!
+We are proud of the role we play as a hub for grassroots organizing with a mission to strengthen movement building in the promotion of human rights and self-determination for all communities.
+We need your support now more than ever to make this cherished community institution stronger!

 For the WESPAC Community,

 Teresa Delgado, WESPAC Board Chair and Nada Khader, WESPAC Director